-Both Federally Recognized tribes and non-Federally Recognized tribes may make requests for Human Remains and Associated Funerary Objects34 that are classified as "Culturally Unidentifiable" under NAGPRA35 under a mechanism known as a "Disposition."
 Although NAGPRA distinguishes Federally Recognized tribes from non-Federally Recognized tribes and does not give standing to non-Federally Recognized tribes to request Cultural Affiliation, it does allow for a Disposition under certain circumstances.
+UC will repatriate Requests from California Indian tribes for Human Remains and Associated Funerary Objects classified under NAGPRA as "Culturally Unidentifiable" in accordance with CalNAGPRA § 8016, including § 8016 (a)(5), which provides for Repatriation after all applicable NAGPRA requirements have been met.

-In addition, since NAGPRA provides an order of precedence that gives priority to a Federally Recognized tribe, a non-Federally Recognized tribe may partner with a Federally Recognized tribe, or request a Federally Recognized tribe sponsor their Request.
-The Repatriation Coordinator will inform the non-Federally Recognized tribes of this strategy and at the request of the non-Federally Recognized tribe, the Repatriation Coordinator may assist with the process.
+In addition, since NAGPRA provides an order of precedence that gives priority to a Federally Recognized tribe, a non-Federally Recognized tribe may partner with a Federally Recognized tribe, or request a Federally Recognized tribe to sponsor their Request.
+The Repatriation Coordinator will inform the non-Federally Recognized tribe of this strategy and at the request of the non-Federally Recognized tribe, the Repatriation Coordinator may assist with the process.

-In accordance with NAGPRA (43 C.F.R. § 10.11), UC must initiate Consultation regarding the Disposition of Culturally Unidentifiable Human Remains and Associated Funerary Objects:
+In accordance with NAGPRA (43 C.F.R. § 10.11), campuses must initiate Consultation regarding the Disposition of Culturally Unidentifiable Human Remains and Associated Funerary Objects: